 To achieve safe operations, it is essential to build highly safe plants based on process hazard assessment prior to construction, to perform sound plant maintenance, and to operate facilities in a stable and safe manner.
 The Asahi Kasei Group avoids operational accidents through risk assessments prior to the construction of new plants, periodic inspections of existing plants performed by auditors specialized in fire and explosion prevention, process reviews from the perspective of preventing abnormal reactions and ensuring interlock functions, and process reviews corresponding to the age of facilities.

 In fiscal 2013, we completed a program of on-site confirmation to identify hazards from the perspective of preventing abnormal reactions and ensuring interlock functions.
 From fiscal 2013 onwards, we have been preparing technical documents on items with a high degree of hazard and on accidents and problems which occurred in the past.
 From fiscal 2015, we are implementing education and training for managers and operators to enable them to properly identify the cause and take appropriate action if problems occur, including problems that have not been previously encountered.
-There were no operational accidents during fiscal 2015.
+There were no serious operational accidents inside or outside Japan during fiscal 2016.

 Management of operational safety